anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 ~~~~
 {: #MASA-REG-vr title='Representation of MASA issued voucher with additional registrar signature' artwork-align="left"}

-Depending on the security policy of the operator, this signature can also be interpreted as explicit authorization of the registrar to install the contained trust anchor.
+Depending on the security policy of the operator, this signature can also be interpreted by the pledge explicit authorization of the registrar to install the contained trust anchor.

-The registrar forwards the voucher to the registrar-agent.
+The registrar sends the voucher to the registrar-agent.

 After receiving the voucher, the registrar-agent sends the pledge-enrollment-request (PER) to the registrar.
-Deviating from BRSKI the pledge-enrollment-request is not a raw PKCS#10 object.
+Deviating from BRSKI the pledge-enrollment-request (PER) is not a raw PKCS#10 object.
-As the registrar-agent is involved in the exchange, the PKCS#10 is wrapped in a JWS object.
-The JWS object is signed with the pledge's IDevID to ensure proof-of-identity as outlined in {{per}}.
+As the registrar-agent is involved in the exchange, the PKCS#10 is wrapped in a JWS object by the pledge and signed with pledge's IDevID to ensure proof-of-identity as outlined in {{per}}.

-When using EST, the standard endpoint on the registrar cannot be used.
-EST requires to sent a raw PKCS#10 request to the simpleenroll endpoint.
+{{RFC7030}} EST standard endpoints (/simpleenroll, /simplereenroll, /serverkeygen) on the registrar cannot be used for BRSKI-PRM.
+As EST requires to sent a raw PKCS#10 request to the /simpleenroll endpoint.
 This document makes an enhancement by utilizing EST but with the exception to transport a signature wrapped PKCS#10 request.
-Therefore a new endpoint for the registrar is defined as "/.well-known/brski/requestenroll"
+Therefore a new endpoint for BRSKI-PRM on the registrar is defined as "/.well-known/brski/requestenroll"

-The PER Content-Type header is: `application/jose+json`.
+The Content-Type header of PER is: `application/jose+json`.

-This results in a deviation from the content types used in {{RFC7030}} and in additional processing at the domain registrar as EST server as following.
+This is a deviation from the Content-Type header values used in {{RFC7030}} and results in additional processing at the domain registrar (as EST server).
-Note, the registrar is already aware that the bootstrapping is performed in a pledge-responder-mode due to the use of the LDevID(RegAgt) EE certificate in the TLS establishment and the provided pledge-voucher-request as JWS object.
+Note, the registrar is already aware that the bootstrapping is performed in a pledge-responder-mode due to the use of the LDevID(RegAgt) EE certificate in the TLS establishment and the provided pledge-voucher-request (PVR) as JSON-in-JWS object.

-* If the registrar receives a pledge-enrollment-request with Content-Type header field "application/jose+json", it MUST verify the wrapping signature using the certificate indicated in the JOSE header.
+* If the registrar receives a pledge-enrollment-request (PER) with Content-Type header: `application/jose+json`, it MUST verify the wrapping signature using the certificate indicated in the JOSE header.

-* The registrar verifies that the pledge's IDevID certificate of the x5c header field, is accepted to join the domain, based on the verification of the pledge-voucher-request.
+* The registrar verifies that the pledge's certificate (here IDevID), carried in "x5c" header field, is accepted to join the domain after successful validation of the pledge-voucher-request.

-* If both succeed, the registrar utilizes the PKCS#10 request contained in the JWS object body as "P10" parameter of "ietf-sztp-csr:csr" for further processing of the enrollment request with the domain CA.
+* If both succeed, the registrar utilizes the PKCS#10 request contained in the JWS object body as "P10" parameter of "ietf-sztp-csr:csr" for further processing of the enrollment request with the corresponding domain CA.
-  It will construct a registrar-enrollment-request (RER) by utilizing the enrollment protocol expected by the domain CA.
+  It creates a registrar-enrollment-request (RER) by utilizing the protocol expected by the domain CA.
   The domain registrar may either enhance the PKCS#10 request or generate a structure containing the attributes to be included by the CA into the requested LDevID EE certificate and sends both (the original PKCS#10 request and the enhancements) to the domain CA.
   As enhancing the PKCS#10 request destroys the initial proof of possession of the corresponding private key, the CA would need to accept RA-verified requests.
-  This handling is out of scope for this document.
+  This request handling to the domain CA is out of scope for this document.

-The registrar-agent sends the PER to the registrar by HTTP POST to the endpoint: "/.well-known/brski/requestenroll"
+The registrar-agent SHALL send the PER to the registrar by HTTP POST to the endpoint: "/.well-known/brski/requestenroll"

-If validation of the wrapping signature fails, the registrar SHOULD respond with HTTP 404 error code.
+If validation of the wrapping signature fails, the registrar SHOULD respond with the HTTP 404 error code.
-HTTP 406 error code is more appropriate, if the pledge-enrollment-request is in an unknown format.
+The HTTP 406 error code SHOULD be used, if the pledge-enrollment-request (PER) is in an unknown format.
-A situation that could be resolved with administrative action (such as adding a vendor/manufacturer IDevID CA as trusted party) MAY be responded with HTTP 403 error code.
+A situation that could be resolved with administrative action (such as adding a vendor/manufacturer IDevID CA as trusted party) MAY be responded with the HTTP 403 error code.

-A successful interaction with the domain CA will result in a pledge LDevID EE certificate, which is then forwarded by the registrar to the registrar-agent using the Content-Type header: "application/pkcs7-mime".
+A successful interaction with the domain CA will result in a pledge LDevID EE certificate, which is then forwarded by the registrar to the registrar-agent using the Content-Type header: `application/pkcs7-mime`.

-The registrar-agent has now finished the exchanges with the domain registrar and can supply the voucher-response (from MASA via Registrar) and the enrollment-response (LDevID EE certificate) to the pledge.
+The registrar-agent has now finished the exchanges with the domain registrar and can supply the voucher-response (from MASA via Registrar) and the enrollment-response (LDevID EE certificate, from CA via Registrar) to the pledge.
 It can close the TLS connection to the domain registrar and provide the objects to the pledge(s).
-The content of the response objects is defined through the voucher {{RFC8366}} and the certificate {{RFC5280}}.
+The content of the response objects is defined by the voucher {{RFC8366}} and the certificate {{RFC5280}}.

 ### Response Object Supply by Registrar-Agent to Pledge {#exchanges_uc2_3}